appgurueu/epidermis/Readme.md

 All code written by [appgurueu](github.com/appgurueu/) and licensed under the MIT license.

-The following tool textures (within the `textures/tools` folder) have been created by Dragoni and are licensed under CC BY-SA 3.0:
+The textures have been created by Dragoni and appgurueu and are all licensed under CC BY-SA 3.0.
+Attribution is given below.

+The following tool textures (within the `textures/tools` folder) have been created by Dragoni:

 * `epidermis_book.png`
 * `epidermis_eraser.png`